rokj/bitcoin_dealer/README.rst

 Developers
 ----------
 With little effort, support for other exchanges can be added also.
-Database "models" and program itself is "designed" with that in mind.
-However, script which is responsible for trading (scripts/dealing.py), by the time of this writing supports only MtGox.
+Database models and program itself is designed with that in mind.
+However, script which is responsible for trading (scripts/dealing.py), by the time of this writing supports only MtGox exchange.